Hexagram 29 · ䷜

 The Abysmal repeated represents double danger.
 Like water that flows continuously, filling all places without disappearing, the way involves constant danger but the heart remains unconfused.
 Sincerity brings success in the heart, and all actions succeed through repeated firm movement.

-Water flows on uninterruptedly and reaches its goal: the image of the Abysmal repeated.
-The noble person practices the virtue of his heart and makes his work consistent.
+Water flows on uninterruptedly and reaches its goal: The image of the Abysmal repeated.
+Thus the superior man walks in lasting virtue And carries on the business of teaching.

 Repetition of the Abysmal.
 In the abyss one falls into a pit.
 Misfortune.